acm-uiuc/til/_til/uiuc/biking.md

 You will want to bring a bike lock (or locks) so that you can securely lock up your bike (both wheels and the frame).
-Try to buy a U-Lock, while Chambana is relatively safe, bike theft is frequent and typically a cable lock is not much of a deterent (I/Naren learned this the hard way).
+Try to buy a U-Lock, while Chambana is relatively safe, bike theft is frequent and typically a cable lock does not put up much of a fight (I/Naren learned this the hard way).
 If you are planning on riding after dusk, you will need a bike light (ideally a front and rear light).
 An air pump and bike wrenches are not completely necessary.
 There are numerous